BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

 * Import of Product Data:
   - Enable the import functionality in connector_woo_product to transfer products from Woocommerce to Odoo.
   - Handle mapping of product data at time of Import Products.
+  - Added "import_products_from_date" field at backend level which implements the functionality of import from date which helps to get the updated product according to selected date.
+  - Implemented import Attribute and import category at time of import product.
+* Import of Product Attribute:
+  - Enable the import functionality in connector_woo_product to transfer product Attributes from Woocommerce to Odoo.
+  - Handle mapping of product attribute data at time of Import Products.
+* Import of Product Category:
+  - Enable the import functionality in connector_woo_product to transfer product Categories from Woocommerce to Odoo.
+  - Handle mapping of product category data at time of Import Products.

 **Known issues/Roadmap**